skratchdot/skratchdot.com/projects/index.md

 - [GitHub: Fork Count](/projects/github-fork-count.user.js/) - A user script to display repo counts (public, private, sources, forks, mirrors) where the "public" repo counts used to be.

+- [GitHub: Get Missing Descriptions](/projects/github-get-missing-descriptions.user.js/) - If there are missing descriptions on a Github profile page, a button will be added.
+When clicked, ajax requests will be made to grab the descriptions.

 - [GitHub: Repo Counts](/projects/github-repo-counts.user.js/) - A user script to display repo counts when browsing repository pages.